Corporate Governance

 The Directors have a broad range of experiences, as shown in the Board of Directors section, allowing the Board to assess and monitor a full spectrum of risks and requirements of the Group.
 Where required the Directors will take further advice from professional advisors such as lawyers, accountants, functional and industry experts, remuneration and tax specialists.
 Each Director has the full authority of the Board to take any advice they feel necessary to undertake their individual roles.

 The Board has authorised the creation of an advisory committee (the “PAC”).
-The charter of the advisory committee and role of each member is to provide additional breadth of market, industry and functional perspectives to the CEO and the Board of Directors as a whole as the Company navigates its future.
+The charter of the advisory committee and role of each member is to provide additional breadth of market, industry and functional perspectives to the CEO and the Board of Directors as a whole to help the Company navigates its future path.
 The Board believes that being able to engage over time with excellent industry expertise through the PAC, will enhance the Board’s ability to fulfil its responsibilities in the areas of strategy and risk management and to more fully address the dynamics of PCI Pal’s fast-developing global opportunity and marketplace.

 Evaluation of Board performance